API integration

-• Server SDK - Type-safe Node.js SDK with automatic retries (@chaindoc_io/server-sdk)
+• Server SDK — type-safe Node.js wrapper with automatic retries and error handling (`@chaindoc_io/server-sdk`)

 curl -X POST https://api.chaindoc.io/api/v1/documents \